keycloak-client/keycloak-client/docs/authentication.rst

 Authentication
 ==============

-Keycloak client provides two methods called `authentication_url` and `authentication_callback`, using which you can connect to the authentication endpoints of keycloak server easily.
+Keycloak client provides two methods called `login` and `callback`, using which you can connect to the authentication endpoints of keycloak server and perform `openid` authentication easily.

 The following snippet is an example written in `Flask <http://flask.pocoo.org/>`_ framework